A Christoffel-like function for high-dimensional support inference in graphical models: Preliminaries

 \subsection{Asymptotic properties of Christoffel polynomials}

 Under relatively minor assumptions on $\mainset$ and $\mu$, the Christoffel polynomials exhibit a support dichotomy as $n \to \infty$, captured by the following two theorems from \cite{LPP:2022}.
 Here, and throughout, we do not consider the behaviour on the boundary $\partial \mainset$ of $\mainset$, which is rather delicate, and lies beyond the scope of this work.
 See, e.g.,~\cite{LPP:2022, LasserrePauwels2019}. \begin{theorem}[{\cite[Lemma 4.3.1]{LPP:2022}}] Let $\mu$ be a positive Borel probability measure supported on a compact set $\mainset \subseteq \R^d$.
-Let $\x \not \in \mainset$, and assume that $d(\x, \mainset) \geq \delta$.
+Let $\x \not \in \mainset$, and assume that $\dist(\x, \mainset) \geq \delta$, where $\dist(\cdot, \mainset)$ denotes the Euclidian distance to $\mainset$.
 Then, for any $n \in \N$, we have

-\end{theorem} \begin{theorem}[{\cite[Lemma 4.3.2] {LPP:2022}}, see also~{\cite[Lemma 6.2]{LasserrePauwels2019}}] Let $\mu$ be a probability measure supported on a compact set $\mainset$ with $\mainset = \mathrm{cl}(\mathrm{int}(\mainset))$.
+\end{theorem} \begin{theorem}[{\cite[Lemma 4.3.2] {LPP:2022}}, see also~{\cite[Lemma 6.2]{LasserrePauwels2019}}] Let $\mu$ be a probability measure supported on a compact set $\mainset$ with $\mainset = \clo{\inter{\mainset}}$.
 Assume $\mu$ has a density~$f$ w.r.t. the Lebesgue measure on~$\mainset$, with $f(\x) > c$ for all $\x \in \mathrm{int}(\mainset)$.
-Let $\x \in \mainset$ and assume that ${d(\x, \partial \mainset) \geq \delta}$ for some $\delta > 0$.
+Let $\x \in \mainset$ and assume that ${\dist(\x, \partial \mainset) \geq \delta}$ for some $\delta > 0$.
 Then, for any $n \in \N$, we have

 where $\omega_d$ is the $\mu$-surface area of the $d$-dimensional unit sphere in $\R^{d+1}$. \end{theorem} Under some regularity assumptions of $\mainset$ and $\mu$, more can be said for the asymptotics of $\CDtot{n}{\mu}$ on $\mathrm{int}(\mainset)$ as $n\to\infty$.
 For instance from \cite[Section 4.4.1] {LPP:2022} one obtains: \begin{proposition} Let $\mu_0$ be supported on $\mainset$ and such that, uniformly on compact subsets of $\mathrm{int}(\mainset)$, $\lim_{n\to\infty} \CDtot{n}{\mu_0}(\x)/s(n,d)=W_0(\x)$, where $W_0$ is continuous and positive on $\mathrm{int}(\mainset)$.
 If $\mu$ has continuous and positive density $g$ w.r.t. $\mu_0$ on $\mathrm{int}(\mainset)$, then uniformly on compact subsets of $\mathrm{int}(\mainset)$, $\lim_{n\to\infty} \CDtot{n}{\mu}/s(n,d)=W_0(\x)/g$.
 In particular, when $\mu_0$ is the equilibrium measure of $\mainset$ (with density $\omega_E$ w.r.t. the Lebesgue measure on~$\mainset$) and $\mu$ has density $f$ w.r.t. the Lebesgue measure on~$\mainset$, then